ysawa0/awsjar/README.md

 import awsjar
 import requests

+# Set a CloudWatch Event to run this Lambda every minute.
 def lambda_handler(event, context):
     jar = awsjar.Jar(context.function_name)
     data = jar.get()  # Will return an empty dict if state does not already exist.